 The US still detonated the bomb, but the voice of reason had been heard.
 Nuclear testing on Amchitka ended that same year, and the island was later declared a bird sanctuary.

 Today, Greenpeace is an international organisation that prioritises global environmental campaigns.

-Based in Amsterdam, the Netherlands, Greenpeace has 2.8 million supporters worldwide, and national as well as regional offices in 41 countries.
+Based in Amsterdam, the Netherlands, Greenpeace has a growing supporter base of some 24 million; those who work for us, volunteer, donate, follow, like, and take online action, and national as well as regional offices in 41 countries.

 You will also find lots of information about Greenpeace's history in the following books: